A proof of the shuffle conjecture: The Compositional shuffle conjecture

 \subsection{From $(\area,\dinv)$ to $(\bounce,\area')$}

-In this paper, we will prove an equivalent version of this conjecture using different statistics, obtained by applying the $(\area,\dinv)$ to $(\bounce,\area')$ bijection, which can be found in \cite{haglund2008catalan}.
-Our construction of this bijection is different and comes naturally from analysis of the attack relation.
-An important property of our construction is that it has a natural lift from Dyck paths to parking functions.
+In this paper, we will prove an equivalent version of this conjecture, as obtained in \cite{loehr2014new}, Theorem 14 by applying the $(\area,\dinv)$ to $(\bounce,\area')$ bijection from \cite{haglund2005conjectured}, \cite{haglund2008catalan}.
+We include our construction of this bijection because it seems to be different from the original one, and to demonstrate that it comes naturally from analysis of the attack relation.
+An important property of our construction is that it comes with a natural lift from Dyck paths to parking functions.

 From any pair $\pi\in\DD$, $w\in\mathcal{WP}_\pi$ we will obtain a pair $\pi'\in\DD$, $w'\in\mathcal{WP}'_{\pi'}$ by a procedure described below.
 After the end of this section we will only work with $\pi', w'$, so we will drop the apostrophe.